mumble-voip/mumble-iphoneos/README.markdown

 Building it
 ===========

-To build this you need the iOS 4.0 SDK from Apple and an Intel Mac (or equivalent :)) running Mac OS X 10.6 (or later).
+To build this you need Xcode 4 and the latest iOS SDK from Apple.

 The easiest way to get a working source tree is to check out the mumble-iphoneos repository recursively (his will recursively